 - Design of the web page - number of graphics and their size, use of

-- Size of the web page - overall length of page.
+- Size of the web page - overall length of pages content and coding combined

-- Note; having valid, compliant html/css coding on your website will allow your browser to render the page much more quickly
+- Note: having validated, compliant html/css coding on your website will allow your browser to render the page much more quickly

 - Whether or not you have ever accessed the site before.
 If you have

 accessed it recently, the files may be in your cache and the site will